 What is uterine prolapse?
 Uterine prolapse occurs when the muscles and tissue in your pelvis weaken.
-The weakness allows your uterus drop down into your vagina.
+The weakness lets the uterus drop down into your vagina.
 Sometimes, it comes out through your vaginal opening.
 Nearly half of all women between ages 50 and 79 have this condition.

 What causes uterine prolapse?
 Uterine prolapse is caused when the muscles and tissue of the pelvic floor are weakened and can’t support the weight of the uterus.
-This allows it to drop into your vagina.
+This lets it drop into your vagina.